 In the United States, the Senate passed the Sunshine Protection Act in March of 2022 which proposed the elimination of DST.
 This act has not officially passed because the House of Representatives has not yet approved it.
 By eliminating DST, complications such as time management between the U.S. and other countries can be eliminated.

 Some argue that reducing daylight in the cold winter pushes people to stay safe at home.
-Additionally, in the spring, the extra hour may reduce crime rates and also allow for more evening activities.
+In the spring, the extra hour may reduce crime rates and also allow for more evening activities.